-“What’s that thing in your head?”
+“What’s that thing on your head?”

 I knew that question was sarcastic.
 Born and raised in Indonesia, which happens to be world’s biggest moslem country, how do you not know a hijab?
 Hello, which cave are you living?

 It’s half past ten and I’m not even sleepy.
 One morning, I went to the cafeteria to get some brunch and on my way back to the class, I passed a group of people.
 They were in my class as well, but we were not really friends.
 The reason why I didn’t make friends with them was because of their treatment to everyone except their group, which I’m going to tell you all here.
 That exact moment, one of them greeted me, which I replied with a small-voiced “hi” and a bit confusion in my face because well, we had never really greeted each other.
-Just right when I about to leave, one of them asked me,
+Just right when I was about to leave, one of them asked me,

 “How many layer is it this time?”

-And I understood what she referred to.
+And I knew what she referred to.
 It’s my hijab.
 There was a split second of silence.
 It was me, getting a grip of myself and her, enjoying the bitter words she had spitted.
 I gave them a smile, a true one.
 The least thing I could enjoy in this world is unnecessary conflict and I didn’t think I should fire one.
 I left them and I could hear their laughters echoing.
-Along my way back to the class, I applauded myself because I didn’t kill them even though they indeed had ruined my morning.
+Along my way back to the class, I applauded myself because I didn’t kill (oops, strong word) them even though they indeed had ruined my morning.
 The rest of the day was fine but I did think about it all day, about how they were lacking of something crucial for human being.
 Respect.

 Universal value vs Personal value